 - 1765 to 1773.
 Roger Kelsall identified as owner of property in St. Mary and St. David Parishes, Georgia.
 (English Crown Grants for Parishes of St. David, St. Patrick, St. Thomas, St. Mary in Georgia, 1755 to 1775; State of Georgia, 1972).

-- Reference to the will of the late Mrs. Agnes Kelsall in the District of Beaufort (South Carolina Online Records).
+- 1817.
+Reference to the will of the late Mrs. Agnes Kelsall in the District of Beaufort (South Carolina Online Records)..

 General locations of the lands owned by the Kelsalls are shown in these maps.

-Combining these sources, John Kelsall was in South Carolina as early as 1738.
+Combining the sources cited above, John Kelsall was in South Carolina as early as 1738.
 There are trees on Ancestry that indicate that John was born about 1716 in St. John’s Parish, Berkeley, South Carolina but I have not seen the source for this.
 He married Mary Bellinger in 1738 and Agnes Barry in 1763.
 He died in 1765 based on the will of John Kelsall of St. Bartholomew Parish proven 29 March 1765.